KoushikDasika/koushikdasika.github.com/source/_posts/2013-01-30-dynamic-programming-chain-matrix-multiplication.markdown

       There are multiple sources online with great proofs, source code, and explaination of the proofs, but I did not find an example problem that I felt was easy to understand and follow.
-      I hope that the proofs become much easier to understand having seen this problem.
+      I hope that the proofs become much easier to understand after seeing this problem worked out.
     </p>
     <p>
       You may be wondering "What is my motivation for doing this problem using <em>Dynamic Programming</em>